akashjkhamkar/SongsLikeThat/README.md

 Give the Songs/ Artists that you like ,

-Discover new songs based on these seeds
+Discover new songs based on those seeds

 [live version](https://songs-like-that.vercel.app/)